-Yes.
-There are two venues for the industry to contribute.
-IMDRF MDSAP documents either under development, or undergoing a revision, are made available on the IMDRF's web site for consultation.
-(IMDRF Consultations) The Regulatory Authorities that are participating in the MDSAP Pilot have established, documented and are implementing an MDSAP Quality Management System MDSAP Documentation.
+Besides it, the Regulatory Authorities that are participating in the MDSAP have established and are implementing an MDSAP Quality Management System MDSAP Documentation.
 Feedback on MDSAP can be submitted to any of the participating Regulatory Authorities in written format, electronically, by telephone, or in person.
 Electronic feedback is preferred and may be submitted to one of the four email addresses listed below.
-MDSAP participating regulators will address the feedback in accordance with the procedure MDSAP QMS P0011 Complaints and/or Customer Feedback Procedure
+MDSAP participating regulators will address the feedback in accordance with the procedure MDSAP QMS P0011 Complaints and/or Customer Feedback Procedure.
 Manufacturers are encouraged to provide feedback.

 Contact emails: